ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 }
 ```

 In this example, the endpoint is going to instantiate a `TwilioClient` object.
 This object takes an input parameter defined as a `clientConfig` object.
-The `clientConfig` object includes an `auth` object which is part of the `http:Client` connector, which is distributed as part of the standard library.
+The `clientConfig` object includes an `auth` object, which is part of the `http:Client` connector, which is distributed as part of the standard library.

 The Twilio connector then defines a custom function, `getAccountDetails()` which is called by the end user to interact with the endpoint.
-The package developer will also implement a `TwilioClient::init()` method which will be called when the endpoint is instantiated.
+The package developer will also implement a `TwilioClient::init()` method, which will be called when the endpoint is instantiated.
 This method establishes the connection to Twilio.

 ### The TwilioClient Object